|

 over the internet from a music shop in Maryland.
 USA.
 I

-was really attracted to the amazing sunburst.
+was really attracted by the amazing sunburst.
 When I opened the case

 it was another of those guitars saturated with the rich